elvirakinzina/GSH/README.md

 The following criteria were used to computationally predict novel GSH:
 - 50kb away from known genes
 - 300kb away from known oncogenes
-- 300kb away from microRNAs
+- 300kb away from microRNAs, centromeres, telomeres, genomic gaps
-- 150kb away from lncRNAs, tRNAs, centromeres, telomeres, genomic gaps
+- 150kb away from lncRNAs, tRNAs
 - 20kb away from enhancers

 ## Features